CMU-413/trail-pittsburgh/server/docs/routers/AuthRouter.md

 ```

 **Notes:**
-- This route is used to initiate the login process from the frontend.
+- This route is used to begin the login process from the frontend.
-- The request is validated against the `startOAuthSchema`.
+- Request is validated against the `startOAuthSchema`.

 ---

 ## `GET /api/auth/google/callback`

 **Description:**
 Handles the OAuth callback from Google.
-Exchanges the authorization code for user info, creates or finds the user in the database, signs a JWT, and sets it as an HTTP-only cookie.
+Exchanges the authorization code for user info, finds or creates a user in the database, signs a JWT, and sets it in an HTTP-only cookie.

 **Query Parameters:**
-- `code` – required – authorization code from Google
+- `code` – *required* – Authorization code from Google.
-- `state` – optional – frontend redirect path (originally passed in `redirectPath`)
+- `state` – *optional* – Original redirect path passed via `redirectPath`.

 **Response:**
-Redirects to `${CLIENT_URL}/${state}` or `/` with no JSON body.
+Redirects the user to `${CLIENT_URL}/${state}` or `/` with no JSON body.

 **Cookie Set:**
 - `token` – HTTP-only, SameSite=Strict, Secure (in production)

 **Error Redirects:**
-- `/unauthorized` – if email domain is not allowed
+- `/unauthorized` – if email domain is not allowed.
-- `/error` – if other errors occur during authentication
+- `/error` – on general authentication failure.

 **Notes:**
-- Login is restricted to users with email domains matching the environment variable `ALLOWED_EMAIL_DOMAIN` (e.g., `@trailpittsburgh.org`).
+- Only users with an email domain matching `ALLOWED_EMAIL_DOMAIN` are allowed.

 ---

 ## `POST /api/auth/logout`

 **Description:**
-Clears the authentication token by removing the `token` cookie.
+Logs out the current user by clearing the `token` cookie.

 **Response:**
 ```json